• Skip to primary navigation

 Coconut banana bread on plates ready to be served.

-If you’ve refrigerated or frozen your banana bread, chances are it’s not quite as tasty as you remember.
+If you’ve refrigerated or frozen your entire loaf of banana bread, chances are it’s not quite as tasty as you remember.
 Why?
 Well, turns out, it’s science: flavors become duller when foods are cold.
 Don’t worry though, because there’s an easy solution: heat it up!

 You can either let nature take its course by allowing the bread to heat up to room temperature, or you can give it an assist.
 The best options - feel free to quickly zap a slice of refrigerated banana bread in the microwave for about 10-15 seconds, or toast it in the toaster oven at 350F for about 5 minutes.